harendranathvegi9/stitchz-social-login/README.txt

 == Frequently Asked Questions ==

-=If the sample login links do not display on the Stitchz Login API Settings page, check the following:=
+= If the sample login links do not display on the Stitchz Login API Settings page, check the following: =

   - Check that the App Url, ApiKey and AppSecret are entered exactly as displayed in your Stitchz application page at: <a href="https://login.stitchz.net/">https://login.stitchz.net/</a>